alesavin/rock-paper-scissors/README.md

 - add logging
 - simplify Solver function
 - add code coverage, checks (findbugs)
+- simplify javascript - add round stat at the end of list, so skip get /statistics and re-rendering all rounds data

 ## Notes
-- all actions are synchronous there for simplicity
+- all actions are synchronous there for simplicity, we can discuss actor-based solution